GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex4_assembly.md

 spades.py -k auto ...
 ```

-Which amount to either specifying the *k*-mers ourselves, or letting `SPAdes` pick the sizes it thinks are best.
-For `IDBA-UD`, we select *k*-mer size using
+The first command lets us specify the *k*-mers ourselves, or we are letting `SPAdes` automatically pick the most appropriate size.
+For `IDBA-UD`, we can select the *k*-mer size using

 ```bash
 idba_ud --mink 21 --maxk 121 --step 22
 ```

-Unlike `SPAdes`, we do not have fine-scale control over the *k*-mer sizes used in assembly.
-We instead provide `IDBA-UD` with the first and last *k*-mer sizes to use, then specify the increment to use between these.
+Unlike `SPAdes`, we do not have fine-scale control over the *k*-mer sizes used in the assembly.
+We instead provide `IDBA-UD` with the first and last *k*-mer size to use, then specify the increment to use between these.
 In either case, it is important that we are always assembling using a *k*-mer of uneven (odd) length in order to avoid the creation of palindromic *k*-mers.

 #### Specifying the number of threads